OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 This [video from Google's Project Shield](https://www.youtube.com/watch?v=wmTvv8ISwPA) provides a great description of these attacks.

-# Как реагировать на DoS атаку (#responding-to-a-denial-of-service-attack)
+# Как реагировать на DoS атаку

 **Don’t wait until you have been attacked!**  All of the services listed below will work quickly to help you recover during or after an attack, but you can get protected now, before any attack happens!
 This can reduce costs by lowering your bandwidth usage, and keep you online during an attack.
 Once you’ve been hit, it can take up to three days for the Internet to "find" you at your new, protected address - so in almost every case, it’s much better to **be prepared and get started now**.
 The first step is to work with the company you bought your domain from, and change the “Time to Live” or TTL to 1 hour.
 This can help you redirect your site once it comes under attack much faster (the default is 72 hours, or three days).